0xAX/asm/content/asm_2.md

     syscall
 ```

-First of all let's try to build, run our program with the similar commands that we have seen in the previous chapter and see the result:
+First, let's build our program using the commands we learned in the previous chapter to see the result:

 ```bash
 $ nasm -f elf64 -o program.o program.asm
 $ ld -o program program.o
 ```

-After we built our program, we can run it with:
+After building the program, we can run it with:

 ```bash
 ~$ ./program
 Sum is correct
 ```

 Now let's go through the source code of our program.
-First of all there is the `.data` section with three variables:
+First of all, there is the `.data` section with three variables:

 - `num1`
 - `num2`
 - `msg`

 The entry point of our program is the `_start` symbol.
-In the beginning of the source code of our program we put the values of the `num1` and `num2` to the general purpose registers `rax` and `rbx`.
-After this we can use the `add` instruction to get the sum of these two values.
-The result of the sum will be stored in the `rax` register.
+At the beginning of the source code, we put the values of `num1` and `num2` to the general purpose registers `rax` and `rbx`.
+Then, we use the `add` instruction to calculate their sum, which will be stored in the `rax` register.

-According to the description of our program, now we have to compare the sum of two numbers with the predefined number.
-We do it with the `cmp` instruction.
-At this point we have two ways to go.
-The first one - we jump to the `.exit` label if the value of the `rax` (that stores sum of the `num1` and `num2` values) is not equal to `150`.
-If the sum is equal to `150`, we jump to the `.correctSum` label.
+Based on our program's description, the next step is to compare the sum of the two numbers with the predefined value.
+We use the `cmp` instruction for this.
+At this point, there are two possible outcomes:

+- If the value in the `rax` register (which stores the sum of `num1` and `num2`) is not equal to 150, we jump to the `.exit` label.
+- If the sum is equal to 150, we jump to the `.correctSum` label.

-The source code of the both `.correctSum` and `.exit` sub-routines should be familiar to us.
-They both do very similar what we already have seen in the previous chapter.
-The `.correctSum` sub-routine prints the string from the `msg` to the screen.
-The `.exit` sub-routine provides us graceful exit from our program.
+The source code of both `.correctSum` and `.exit` sub-routines should look familiar, as they are similar to what we covered in the previous chapter.
+The `.correctSum` sub-routine prints the string from `msg` to the screen, while the `.exit` sub-routine ensures a graceful exit from the program.

-That is it for this post.
-In the next post we will continue to dive into assembly programming.
+We’ve just written our second program — great job 🎉 In the next post, we’ll continue exploring assembly programming and dive deeper into the stack topic.
+If you have any questions or thoughts, feel free to reach out.
+See you in the next post!